anandvamsi/aws/EC2.md

 ## Login to EC2 instance.
   - pem file and its permission login via linux console
-  - pem file to PPK file login via putty
+  - pem file to PPK file conversion using puttygen and login via putty

 ## Installing AWS CLI and Role Attachment
    - Method 1